sf-wdi-25/express_self_api/README.md

 heroku open
 ```

-It's common for code to break "in production" (broken links, different environment, missing dependenies...), so do your best to debug!
+It's common for code to break "in production" (broken links, different environment, missing dependenies...), when worked in development so do your best to debug!
+Let us know if you get stuck.

 ## Part 1.
 Personal API
 Now that we're deployed, it's time to start coding your "personal" api!